 A term deposit locks in funds for a fixed period of time, although usually at a higher interest rate than online, call or savings accounts.
 Banks do not have to allow customers to break term deposits, that is, give back the money early.
 Whether you can break your deposit will depend on the terms of your contract with the bank.
 Be aware though that if you break your term deposit, the interest rate you’re paid will likely be lower.
 The reduction in interest may depend on how much you deposited, current interest rates and the length of the investment term.

-For more information about breaking a term deposit we recommend you read our guide on breaking a term deposit.
+For more information about breaking a term deposit we recommend you read our Quick Guide on breaking a term deposit.

 Cancelled events / services / travel etc.

-For more information about charge backs and how they work, read our guide on chargebacks.
+For more information about chargebacks and how they work, read our Quick Guide on chargebacks.

 Beware of scammers